ByteDance CEO urges TikTok diversification as U.S. pressure mounts - internal note

 The Committee on Foreign Investment in the United States has started to review ByteDance’s $1 billion acquisition of the U.S. app Musical.ly, which was subsequently merged into TikTok, Reuters reported this month.

-ByteDance declined to comment to a request by Reuters.
+ByteDance didn't immediately respond to a request for comment.
 The company has said the Chinese government does not have any jurisdiction over TikTok content.

 Launched just two years ago, TikTok has been downloaded 1.5 billion times, making it the third most downloaded non-gaming app of the year, after of Facebook's FB.O WhatsApp and Messenger apps, according to research firm SensorTower.